 Every year Grace Cathedral chooses a theme to help provide focus and create new ways to grow as a community.

-Healing with Ideas, the Arts and Faith
+Connecting with Ideas, the Arts and Faith

 The Forum is a series of stimulating conversations about faith, ethics and culture in relation to the important issues of this moment.
 Hosted by Dean Malcolm Young and open to all on Zoom, these interactive open discussions help us heal the divides that exist between us, and bring meaning to the way we live in the world.

-Explore recent and upcoming videos of The Forum:
+Explore recent conversations of The Forum: